smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 TBD

+# SCONE usage in a Wifi Networks

+TBD

+Editor's note : Home, enterprise and campus network have wifi access network.
+The SCONE client can be in the wifi network for the whole time of the session or there can be handover/offloading case where SCONE client can be moved from cellular network to wifi network or vice versa.
+The rate limit in such cases usually applied per user/device or SSIDs.
+This need to be covered in the considerations.

 ## Other Miscellaneous topics
   - SCONE signaling MUST NOT require changes to how a CSP determines video policy for a flow.